 *Also, shomer=to guard.

 As to Eve, she is understood as being once removed from the tenderest part, symbolized as being created from Adam’s rib.* She is designated to be better protected and thus perceived as innocent.
 Without a doubt, Satan also perceives Eve as more vulnerable (innocent) to his enticements and will engage in private discussions with her.
-Eve, for her part, may have been admiring the fruit and wondering.
-We know she was nearby, as was Adam.
+Eve, for her part, may have been admiring the fruit and wondering, much as we also do.
+We know she was near the tree, as was Adam.

 *Correctly, tsela=side, inferring half.